High $Q^2$ Behavior of the Proton Structure Function through the Balitsky-Kovchegov Equation: Introduction

-HERA collaboration provides high precision data for the proton structure function $F_2$, therefore, it is used to study the behavior of $F_2$ at the small $x$ and large $Q^2$ conditions.
-The behavior of the structure function at small $x$ region is generally understood by studying its slope parameter $\lambda$ \cite{Bartels:2000ze}, with the form $\lambda\propto\partial \ln F_{2} / \partial \ln (1 / x)$.
-A significant amount of previous works include this topic in a comprehensive manner \cite{Ellis:2008yp,Kowalski:2010ue,Kowalski:2011zza,Kowalski:2012ur,Kowalski:2014iqa,Kowalski:2015paa,Kowalski:2017umu,Salam:1998tj,Cvetic:2009kw,Cooper-Sarkar:1997pqx,Kotikov:1998qt,Kotikov:2007ua,Ball:1994kc,Illarionov:2004nw,Mankiewicz:1996sd} (and references cited therein).
-Until recent years, physicists also given different explanations and fitting results with new HERA data \cite{H1:2015ubc,Luszczak:2019dsp}.
-In contrast to the range of $Q^2$ included in the data, several theoretical works give results for the parameter lambda versus $Q^2$ for only the intermediate region such as $\mathcal{O}(200)$ MeV$^2$ \cite{Kotikov:1998qt,Illarionov:2004nw,Kaidalov:2000wg,Donnachie:2003cs}.
-Of course, the data of structure function $F_2$ at very high $Q^2$ are all for the large $x$ scale.
-All these considerations lead us to be interested in double-asymptotic-scaling (DAS) phenomenon, which means the limits for $Q^2\to \infty$ and $x\to 0$.
+The HERA collaboration provides high-precision data for the proton structure function $ F_2 $, making it a key resource for studying the behavior of $ F_2 $ under small $ x $ and large $ Q^2 $ conditions.
+The behavior of the structure function in the small $ x $ region is generally understood by analyzing its slope parameter $ \lambda $ \cite{Bartels:2000ze}, defined as $ \lambda \propto \partial \ln F_{2} / \partial \ln (1 / x) $.
+A significant body of previous work comprehensively addresses this topic \cite{Ellis:2008yp,Kowalski:2010ue,Kowalski:2011zza,Kowalski:2012ur,Kowalski:2014iqa,Kowalski:2015paa,Kowalski:2017umu,Salam:1998tj,Cvetic:2009kw,Cooper-Sarkar:1997pqx,Kotikov:1998qt,Kotikov:2007ua,Ball:1994kc,Illarionov:2004nw,Mankiewicz:1996sd} (and references cited therein).
+In recent years, physicists have offered various explanations for and fitting results related to the new HERA data \cite{H1:2015ubc,Luszczak:2019dsp}.
+Compared to the range of $ Q^2 $ explored in the data, several theoretical studies have provided results for the parameter $ \lambda $ as a function of $ Q^2 $ only in the intermediate region, such as $ \mathcal{O}(200) \text{ MeV}^2 $ \cite{Kotikov:1998qt,Illarionov:2004nw,Kaidalov:2000wg,Donnachie:2003cs}.
+It is important to note that the structure function $ F_2 $ data at very high $ Q^2 $ pertain predominantly to the large $ x $ scale.
+These considerations lead us to explore the double-asymptotic-scaling (DAS) phenomenon, which describes the limits as $ Q^2 \to \infty $ and $ x \to 0 $.